 Nancy Borowick

-Over the last 10 years, Nancy has narrowed the focus of her work, telling stories of illness and personal relationships using compassion, humility, and trust as tools to connect with and explore the lives of her subjects.
-Nancy’s most recent focus has been her parents’ battles with cancer.
+Over the last decade, Nancy has narrowed the focus of her work, telling stories of health, struggle, and personal relationships, using compassion, humility, and trust as tools to connect with her subjects and explore their lives.
+Her work has been featured in numerous newspapers and magazines, including The New York Times, National Geographic, NPR, Time magazine, CNN, Bloomberg, Stern magazine, and the Wall Street Journal.

 Organizations